-who do I ask?
+Who do I ask?

 Generally, if your question or concern is related directly to your child e.g. progress, health or behaviour then your first port of call is your child's class Learning Facilitator.
 Learning Facilitators are usually happy to have a quick chat in class at 7.20am or straight after school to give verbal feedback but if you need longer, then please make an appointment to meet with them.
 If you need further clarification or, if your question is related to a wider school issue, please make an appointment to see either Ms. Rosie, (Primary Leader) or Ms. Lori, (Principal).
-If the matter is related to general day to day administration such as the payment of fees please speak to Ms. Raksmey, Ms. Julie, Ms Thida or Mr. Sophak.
+If the matter is related to general day to day administration such as the payment of fees please speak to Ms. Raksmey, Ms. Thida or Mr. Sophak.

 See Our Team, Who's Who on pg.
-6 for further information.
+5 for further information.

 We mostly communicate with families via email.
 Additional, more regular, weekly learning updates are sent directly via Tapestry in the Early Years, and via the Seesaw app for MP1 through to MP3 families.
-Learning that takes place across all of the other mileposts can be found on our iCAN Learning Blog.
-Our blog aims to give a snap-shot of learning across the school (from Nursery all the way to MP3) and focuses on different areas of learning each week.
+More detailed milepost summaries are shared weekly to families via email and Telegram.
+These milepost summaries aim to give a snap-shot of the learning that has happened across the week as well as informing families of what is coming up next.